 Join Justin Seeley for an in-depth discussion in this video Adding content from CC Libraries, part of Building a Single-Page Website in Muse.

-- [Voiceover] I made mention in the previous movie…that we needed to bring in aesthetic elements…from our CC libraries…and I included both images and colors in that statement,…but you may recall that we didn't get any color information…out of our Photoshop document earlier.…So now let's go back into Photoshop for a second…and I'm gonna show you how to get that color information…out of Photoshop and into your CC libraries.…First of all let me hit the Escape key,…because I'm still in free transform mode.…Let me reset my essentials workspace,…because that's gonna make it easier…for me to see everything.…
+- [Instructor] I may have mentioned in the previous movie…that we need to bring in aesthetic elements…from our CC libraries,…and I included both images and colors in that statement,…but you may recall that we didn't get any color information…out of our Photoshop document earlier.…So now let's go back into Photoshop for a second…and I'm going to show you how to get that color information…out of Photoshop and into your CC libraries.…First of all, let me hit the Escape key…because I'm still in free transform mode.…Let me reset my essentials workspace…because that's going to make it easier for me…to see everything.…

 Staff author Justin Seeley explains how to set up your master page, build a custom navigation bar, and define content blocks on the master page.
 Then he shows how to import your graphics and text (from sources such as CC Libraries and Microsoft Word) and style all of the content.
 In chapter 4, Justin shows how to add the "infinite scrolling" behavior that is so emblematic of single-page designs.

 - Building a custom navigation bar

 - Setting up content blocks